 Saturday, Day 4 – Rural Cuba and Havana

 This morning drive to Pinar del Rio to see some of rural Cuba.
-Visit Soroa and Las Terrazos, two beautiful communities with lush covered hills and ecologically sensitive residents.
+Visit Soroa and Las Terrazas, two beautiful communities with lush-covered hills and ecologically sensitive residents.
 We will have lunch at a campesita in the area, providing a good sense of rural life and the people, as well as their local music.

 Sunday, Day 5 – Havana and Departure